rymdport/wormhole/README.md

 We will try to upstream as much as possible and recommend users to use upstream unless specifically needing to use this project.

 ## Improvements over upstream
-- Removes the cli library for smaller module downloads (a minimalistic cli will be implemented in a different repository).
+- Converted a few global variables into constants.
-- Optimized the wordlist for improved performance.
+- Optimized the wordlist package for improved performance.
-- Add a fast path for getting the contents of text recieves.
+- Added a fast path for getting the contents of text receives.
-- Updated module dependencies.
+- Removed all usage of runtime reflection and replace it with faster type-checked code.
-- Various other minor cleanups and code improvements.
+- Updated minimum Go version to 1.19 and updated code to use newer features.
-- Removed deprecated transfer fields.
+- Updated dependencies to newer versions for performance and security reasons.
-- Removed all uses of runtime reflection from the API.
+- Removed deprecated APIs.
-- Update to newer minimum Go version and switch to new APIs.
+- Various other improvements, cleanups and code optimizations.

 ## Future improvements
 - Potentially decreasing the reliance on `io.ReadSeeker` for better mobile support.